mattscilipoti/gyst/_posts/2011-05-28-next-in-chain.md

 ------------------------------------------

-I also noticed that there were times when I would have many steps indicated in my walkthrough and only one commit.
+I also noticed that there were times when I would have many steps indicated in my walk through and only one commit.
 This can obfuscate the actual code changes.
 More commits?
 Better.

 gh_pages Gets Its Own Dir
 --------------------------

 As you know, this blog is served by Github Pages.
 This utilizes a special gh_pages branch.
 Since git utilizes a single dir, expecting you to change branches within that dir -- that's what I have been doing.
-That makes it difficult to write a blog entry in gh_pages while changning code in master.
+That makes it difficult to write a blog entry in gh_pages while changing code in master.
 Today, I created a new dir gyst_blog and it uses gh_pages branch, while the initial dir (gyst) uses master.
 It's amazing what a good night of sleep will do for you.

 <br/>
 'night